tomas-ravalli/dynamic-pricing-engine/README.md

 ```
 FCB_Dynamic-Pricing/
 ├── .gitignore                          # Specifies files for Git to ignore.
 ├── LICENSE                             # Project license (MIT).
 ├── README.md                           # An overview of the project. <-- YOU ARE HERE
 ├── requirements.txt                    # The requirements file for reproducing the analysis.
 ├── config.py                           # Configuration file for paths, parameters, etc.
 ├── assets/                             # Contains images and diagrams for the README.
 ├── data/                               # Stores data related to the project.
 │   ├── 01_raw/                         # The original, immutable data.
 │   └── 02_processed/                   # Processed and cleaned data ready for modeling.
 ├── models/                             # Stores trained model artifacts.
+├── notebooks/                          # Jupyter notebooks for analysis and experimentation.
+│   ├── exploratory_data_analysis.ipynb # EDA notebook.
 ├── reports/                            # Contains explanatory documents.
 │   ├── data-dictionary.md              # A detailed description of the dataset features.
 │   └── architecture-diagram.md         # An explanation of the system architecture.
 └── src/                                # Source code for the project.
     ├── __init__.py                     # Makes src a Python package.
     ├── data/                           # Scripts for data ingestion and processing.
     │   └── make_dataset.py             # Script to generate the synthetic dataset.
+    └── features/                       # Scripts for feature engineering.
+    │    └── build_features.py          # Script to process data into model-ready features.
     ├── models/                         # Scripts for model training and prediction.
     │   ├── train_demand_model.py       # Script to train the demand prediction model.
     │   └── predict_demand.py           # Script to get a sample demand prediction.
-    ├── decision_engine/           # Scripts for simulation and optimization.
+    └── decision_engine/                # Scripts for simulation and optimization.
-    │   ├── simulate.py            # Script to run a what-if simulation.
+        ├── simulate.py                 # Script to run a what-if simulation.
-    │   └── optimize.py            # Script to find the optimal price.
+        └── optimize.py                 # Script to find the optimal price.
-    └── features/                  # Scripts for feature engineering.

 ```

 ## Usage